 (ii) The request includes a Management Zone Implementation Plan that meets the requirements identified herein and serves as an Alternative Compliance Project for an exception to be granted.

-If a Management Zone Implementation Plan is found to not be complete, and if the permittees of a Management Zone does not revise the Management Zone Implementation Plan in a timely manner that makes it complete for consideration by the Central Valley Water Board, then permittees within that Management Zone must comply with the Nitrate Control Program via Path A as directed by the Board’s Executive Officer.
+If a Management Zone Implementation Plan is found to not be complete, and if the permittees of a Management Zone do not revise the Management Zone Implementation Plan in a timely manner that makes it complete for consideration by the Central Valley Water Board, then permittees within that Management Zone must comply with the Nitrate Control Program via Path A as directed by the Board’s Executive Officer.
+The Central Valley Water Board shall review Management Zone Implementation Plans every two years to confirm whether the plans are achieving quantifiable milestones and time schedules, as well as achieving progress towards the goals of the Salt and Nitrate Control Program.

 Requirements for Alternative Compliance Projects

-The Central Valley Water Board will require a permittee(s) to develop and implement an Alternative Compliance Project to support an allocation of assimilative capacity on a volume-weighted basis, above a trigger level (except in unique or limited circumstances), or to authorize an exception.
+The Central Valley Water Board will require a permittee(s) to develop and implement an Alternative Compliance Project to authorize an exception.

 For permittees electing to comply under Path A, the Alternative Compliance Project must be submitted with the Initial Assessment/Notice of Intent.